What is Service Level Management (SLM)?

 Is IT meeting the needs of your business?
 Can IT measure its performance versus agreed-upon targets?
 Can IT measure supplier performance?
 If you answered “No” to these questions, it may be time to take a new approach to IT—one that can deliver a knockout punch to competitors.
 It’s called Service Level Management (SLM).
 And while it’s not perfect, SLM can pay for itself many times over in improved business results.

-Forester Research says SLM can help you cut IT costs nearly 30% while realizing value increases of from 10% to 15% in the first year alone.
+Forester Research says SLM can help you cut IT costs by nearly 30% while realizing value increases from 10% to 15% in the first year alone.

 Pressure To Do More With Less

 Small and midsize businesses (SMB) face different IT challenges than large enterprises.
-These challenges go deeper than things like outsourcing tech support, budget, and staff.
-Instead, they go right to the core of an SMB—it’s IT infrastructure.
+These challenges go deeper than things like contracting tech support, budget, and staff.
+Instead, they go right to the core of an SMB—its IT infrastructure.